 What is TMJ pain?

 The temporomandibular joints connect the jawbone to the skull, and they are two of the most complicated joints in the human body.
 They can open and close the jaw like a hinge, and allow the jaw to slide from side to side and forward and backward.

-Temporomandibular joint (TMJ) pain is most often caused by dysfunctional muscular patterns and chronic muscle tension.
+Temporomandibular joint (TMJ) pain can be caused by dysfunctional muscular patterns and chronic muscle tension.
 The dysfunctional patterns and muscle tension causing the jaw pain is generally not limited to the jaw.
 Many people with TMJ pain have habitual patterns of muscular tension and pain in their neck, shoulders, chest, back and abdominals as well.

 What is causing or contributing to your TMJ pain?